check-spelling/Open-Acidification.github.io/_docs/13-device-assembly.md

 ![Reset button disassembled and ready to attach to the faceplate](/assets/images/reset_disassemble.jpg)

-Place the hex nut into the the hexagonal pocket in the faceplate above the "RESET" text.
+Place the hex nut into the hexagonal pocket in the faceplate above the "RESET" text.

 ![Reset button nut set into the hexagonal pocket](/assets/images/reset_nut.jpg)